impshum/Reddit-Youtube-Spam-Remover/README.md

 -   Edit conf.ini with your details
 -   Run it `python run.py`

+### General Info

+- Bot account needs to be admin of the subreddit
+- Not tested to a great degree at all

 #### Settings Info

 -   `reddit_target_subreddit` - Subreddit to remove spam